|Support||Help Desk, Chat, Videos & Knowledge Base|

 Managed WordPress Hosting

 Namecheap’s WordPress plans are actually different than their Web Hosting plans.
 They run on Namecheap’s Cloud and come with resources customized for WordPress.
-The only downside is that every plan is limited to a single WordPress install – and you don’t get the same bells and whistles that other WordPress hosts provide.
+The only downside is that every plan is limited to a single WordPress install – you can’t run multiple websites – and you don’t get the same bells and whistles that other WordPress hosts provide.
 But for a single WordPress site, it’s a great value.

 |Plan||EasyWP Starter||EasyWP Turbo||EasyWP Supersonic|